Westley Allan Dodd: In popular culture

 Dodd's profile was featured along with another convicted sexual predator imprisoned in Washington in the 1992 Frontline episode "Monsters Among Us".

-Dodd's crimes are included in the Investigation Discovery series Real Detective.
+Dodd's crimes are included in the Investigation Discovery television series Real Detective.
 In the episode titled "Malice", detective C. W. Jensen describes his involvement in bringing Dodd to justice and the effect it had on him personally.

+Dodd is mentioned in the 1993 episode "Born Bad" from the fourth season of the crime drama television series Law & Order.

-In 2006 Discovery Channel television show Most Evil analyzed his life and crimes.
+In 2006 Discovery Channel television series Most Evil analyzed his life and crimes.
 He was ranked at level 22, the highest point of the scale.

 Dodd was the basis for an unseen character, a child killer named "Wayne Dobbs", in the 2002 film Insomnia, starring Al Pacino.
 He was fictionalized as a man who murdered a young boy in a way similar to Dodd's murder of Lee Iseli.

-Several books have been written about the case, including: When the Monster Comes Out of the Closet by Lori Steinhorst, who communicated with Dodd in writing and by phone almost daily for 18 months prior to his execution; Driven to Kill by true crime author Gary C. King; and Dr. Ron Turco's book about his experience during the initial investigation to assist in developing a profile of the killer.
+Several books have been written about the Dodd case, including: When the Monster Comes Out of the Closet by Lori Steinhorst, who communicated with Dodd in writing and by phone almost daily for 18 months prior to his execution; Driven to Kill by true crime author Gary C. King; and Dr. Ron Turco's book about his experience during the initial investigation to assist in developing a profile of the killer.